McPherson looks to add improvements with renewing second half-cent sales tax

 MCPHERSON, Kan.
-(KNSW) — The second half-cent sales tax is expected to end next year in McPherson, and after finishing many projects these past 10 years, the City wants to keep moving forward.
+(KSNW) — The second half-cent sales tax is expected to end next year in McPherson, and after finishing many projects these past 10 years, the City wants to keep moving forward.

 If approved, this would keep the 9% sales tax in the city.